 Do you want to heat one room in the house or the whole property?

 Stoves are generally used to heat one room, but you can attach it to the central heating system to heat other parts of the house.
 Take a look at our guide to wood heating systems to find out more.

 Do you live in a smoke-controlled area?

-A lot of towns and cities are smoke-controlled areas, meaning you will have to get a Defra (Department for Environment, Food and Rural Affairs) exempt stove to burn wood (also called Defra-approved).
-If you don't want to buy a Defra-exempt stove, you can instead burn smokeless fuels, such as anthracite, on a multi-fuel stove, but you won't be able to burn wood.
+A lot of towns and cities are smoke-controlled areas, meaning you will have to get stove approved by Defra (Department for Environment, Food and Rural Affairs) to burn wood.
+If you don't want to buy a Defra-approved stove, you can instead burn smokeless fuels, such as anthracite, on a multi-fuel stove, but you won't be able to burn wood.